Magius “Black Metal”

 Verdict: worth reading

-Fernando García De Cortázar & José Manuel González Vesga “Breve historia de España”
+Fernando García de Cortázar & José Manuel González Vesga “Breve historia de España”

 Leonardo Padura “Personas decentes”